rpm-software-management/rpm/docs/manual/format.md

 ---
 layout: default
-title: rpm.org - RPM Package format
+title: rpm.org - RPM V3 Package format
 ---
-# Package format
+# V3 Package format

-This document describes the RPM file format version 3.0, which is used by RPM versions 2.1 and greater.
-The format is subject to change, and you should not assume that this document is kept up to date with the latest RPM code.
-That said, the 3.0 format should not change for quite a while, and when it does, it will not be 3.0 anymore :-).
+This document describes the RPM file format version 3.0, which is used by RPM versions 2.1 to 3.x and still installable by 4.x.

-\warning In any case, THE PROPER WAY TO ACCESS THESE STRUCTURES IS THROUGH THE RPM LIBRARY!!
+**THE PROPER WAY TO ACCESS THESE STRUCTURES IS THROUGH THE RPM LIBRARY!!**

 The RPM file format covers both source and binary packages.
 An RPM package file is divided in 4 logical sections: